Chinese ritual music: Spring and Autumn period reactions

-Confucius not only advocated and advocated the restoration of the Ritual Music System, but also practiced it physically.
+Confucius not only advocated the restoration of the Ritual Music System, but also practiced it physically.
 Legend has it that he asked Laozi about rituals and became so obsessed with music that he "did not know the taste of meat for three months".

 Confucius heavily promoted the use of music with rituals or the rites order.
 The scholar Li Zehou argued that Confucianism is based on the idea of rites.
 Rites serve as the starting point for each individual and that these sacred social functions allow each person's human nature to be harmonious with reality.
 Given this, Confucius believed that "music is the harmonization of heaven and earth; the rites is the order of heaven and earth".
 Thus the application of music in rites creates the order that makes it possible for society to prosper.

-The Confucian approach to music was heavily inspired by the Shijing and the Classic of Music, which was said to be the sixth Confucian classic until it was lost during the Han Dynasty.
+The Confucian approach to music was heavily inspired by the Shijing and the Classic of Music, which was said to be the sixth Confucian classic until it was lost during the Han dynasty.
 The Shijing serves as one of the current Confucian classics and is a book on poetry that contains a diversified variety of poems as well as folk songs.
 Confucius is traditionally ascribed with compiling these classics within his school.
 In the Analects, Confucius described the importance of the art in the development of society:

 In ancient China the social status of musicians was much lower than that of painters, though music was seen as central to the harmony and longevity of the state.
 Almost every emperor took folk songs seriously, sending officers to collect songs to record the popular culture.
 One of the Confucianist Classics, The Classic of Poetry, contained many folk songs dating from 800 BC to about 400 BC.